julianosena/interviews/hostfully/README.md

 ![img_1.png](documentation/img/database.png)

-ROOM_TYPE_RATE - It is an idea to use (I couldn't do this, because of time) to hike prices or make seasonal promotions, like Christmas and etc.
+ROOM_TYPE_RATE - It is an idea to use (I couldn't do this, because of time) to hike prices or make seasonal promotions, like Christmas etc.

-### FYI

-I couldn't finish all the tests, because I had no time for this accomplishment, I used TDD, that's why I covered the most of my use cases, unfortunately for the controllers due the simplicity, I created without TDD.
-I know the importance of the test, and if I had more time, I would do it for sure.

-My approach is to cover only controllers and use case layer; I can guarantee with that my rules and apis are functional with no doubts.
-I used to do end-to-end test to cover the integration tests and user experience.
-Using cypress, but, unfortunatelly I had no time as well.

-We can discuss further the mentioned approaches above.
-Thanks